|

 The

-body is basically a tannish-gray with shading that is
+body is basically a tannish-gray with shading that

-pinkish sheen in the sunlight.
+a pinkish sheen in the sunlight.
 Two snow-white patches

 adorn each shoulder and along the edge of the underwing.